Click below to speak to a Diamond Consultant or customer service.1 888-658-6372 1 888-658-6372

 It is impossible to accurately judge the clarity and color of a diamond once it is set.
 Flaws are easily hidden under prongs, and color is obscured by the reflections from the setting itself.
-Do not purchase a diamond over $2,000 without seeing it loose (preferably with a magnifier), so that you can see firsthand what you are getting.
-No retailer, dealer, or wholesaler ever has to buy high value diamonds already set; you shouldn't either.
+Unless it is GIA certified, do not purchase a diamond over $2,000 without seeing it loose (preferably with a magnifier), so that you can see firsthand what you are getting.

 Color grading is notoriously difficult.
 GIA goes to great lengths to create standardized environments and training for color grading.
 Do not accept the jeweler's grade as a substitute.
-If a jeweler gives a color range (e.g. "This diamond is color grade G / H") you can be sure the diamond has not been graded by any lab, much less GIA, and the color grade is not reliable.
+While color grading for small accent diamonds is commonly given in ranges (e.g. G-H color); for a center diamond, accept only reputable lab grading.
+If a jeweler gives a color range on a center diamond (e.g. "This diamond is color grade G / H") you can be sure the diamond has not been graded by any lab, much less GIA, and the color grade is not reliable.

 If you have doubts about the color grade you are given on a diamond, ask the jeweler if you can compare it to his in-house master color set.
 A master color set is a standardized set of cubic zirconia stones showing the various color grades.
 By holding your diamond up to the master set, you should be able to see where it fits on the GIA color spectrum.